Ard3ny/ard3ny.github.io/_posts/2025-03-07-NPM-pihole-for-secure-seamless-app-access-homelab-2.0.md

 I'm using pfSens, but the name always is something like "DNS Server settings"

-In pfSens go to System -> General Setup -> DNS server Settings -> And add the IP of pi-hole.
+In pfSens go to System -> General Setup -> DNS server Settings -> And add the IP of pi-hole (in my case 10.1.1.8)
 Save it, reload.

 ![pfsense](/assets/img/posts/2025-03-07-NPM-pihole-for-secure-seamless-app-access-homelab-2.0.md/pfsense.png)